rohanharikr/IToy/README.md

 1. Right-click any image from the Project Window > IToy > [Select any quick setting you want]
 2. Play with the toy file in the inspector
 3. Click on "Update" button to write changes to the image file

+---

+Thanks to Reddit user [zaraishu](https://www.reddit.com/user/zaraishu/) for help with the Japanese transilerations.